 Certain network technologies may require a media gateway (MG) to have knowledge of how two or more streams relate to each other beyond simply knowing that they shall be synchronised.
 Where there is a multiplicity of streams there may be a different relation between different sets of streams.
 For the purposes of this Recommendation the relation between streams is defined as the “grouping semantic”.
 Depending on the grouping semantic the MG may be required to apply certain processing to the media related to the streams.
 For example: one semantic may indicate that the media is to be duplicated on separate streams, another semantic may indicate media is only sent on one of two streams at a time.
 Some grouping semantics require that media flows from multiple streams are aggregated into a single flow.

 H.248.1 does not support a means to describe grouping semantics.
-This Recommendation defines the “media grouping package” that allows a media gateway controller (MGC) to group media from two or more H.248 streams according to a particular semantic and optionally to aggregate the media from the grouped streams according to the semantic.
+This Recommendation defines the “media grouping package” that allows a media gateway controller (MGC) to group media from two or more H.248 streams according to a particular semantic and optionally to aggregate/de-aggregate the media from the grouped streams according to the semantic.

 The grouping framework in [IETF RFC5888] can in principle be applied to any transport.
 It is the actual grouping stream semantics that imposes limitations.
 I.e., BUNDLE may only be applied to IP transports.
 As such, the “media grouping package” and the concept of a H.248 aggregation stream can be in principle applied to any transport.
 The majority of defined stream semantics focus on IP based transports.
 As such, this Recommendation describes the semantics with respect to IP.
-Whilst some semantics may be used for any type of transport the use of the semantics for these transports are not covered in this Recommendation.
+Whilst some semantics may be used for any type of bearer technology the use of the semantics for these bearer technologies are not covered in this Recommendation.

 2 References